 A dynamic organisation

 The association has 80 full members who are represented at the annual meeting, which decides on the general direction of the TEB.
 Eurodistrict is actually led by an executive committee with nine members provided by each of the three countries.
 Switzerland is represented by four members of the governments of the cantons of Basel-Stadt, Basel-Landschaft and Aargau, as well as local authority presidents from Riehen, Allschwil, Binningen, Rheinfelden and Dornach.
 The three nations take turns to hold the chair for two years at a time according to a specific, regular cycle.
-Until June 2019, the chair is held by the mayor of Binningen, Mike Keller.
+From June 2019 to spring 2021, the chair is held by the German delegation in the person of Landrätin Marion Dammann.
 The third committee is the district council with 20 Swiss, 15 French and 15 German members who all hold a political office.
 The district council can put forward motions but has a purely advisory function.
 TEB does not have any political powers, but is an organisation constituted under French law.
 Nevertheless, the organisation works to exert the greatest possible influence via its members.
 The chair is currently held by Heinrich Ueberwasser, member of the Great Council of the Canton of Basel-Stadt.

 Transport, regional planning and tri-national identity